openspending/openspending/README.md

 `$ docker-compose -f docker-compose.base.yml -f docker-compose.dev-services.yml -f docker-compose.local.yml up`

 Now you can start working on os-conductor application files in `~/src/dockerfiles/os-conductor` and changes will reload the server in the Docker container.

+### I want to work on the data-importers application.
+Show me how!

+In Openspending, the os-data-importers application provides a way to import data and create fiscal datapackages from [source-spec](https://github.com/openspending/os-source-specs) files.
+You can either work on the app independently, by following the [README in the os-data-importers repository](https://github.com/openspending/os-data-importers), or within the context of an Openspending instance, by using the included `docker-compose.data-importers.yml` file, and starting Openspending with:

+`$ docker-compose -f docker-compose.base.yml -f docker-compose.dev-services.yml -f docker-compose.data-importers.yml up`

+This will start Openspending locally as usual on port `:8080`, and the pipelines dashboard will be available on port `:5000`: http://localhost:5000.

 ### I have my own backing service I want to use for development